-On completion, you will get 60% of the project price which will be paid via PayPal.
+On completion, you will get 60% of the project price paid via PayPal.

-Wordvice has been active since 2013 and has done both proofreading and editing for more than 43 million words.
+WordVice has been active since 2013 and has done both proofreading and editing for over 43 million words.

-This company has 6 branches, namely in United States, Turkey, China.
+This company has 6 branches, namely in the United States, Turkey, China.
 Taiwan, Japan & Korea.